 Leaders in Oncology Care – London

-London, Leaders In Oncology Care (LOC) at Harley Street
+London, Leaders in Oncology Care (LOC) 95 Harley Street, London

-We are also offering an attractive £5000 Golden Hello welcome incentive payment to successful candidates who join us.
+We are also offering an attractive £5000 Golden Hello welcome incentive payment to successful candidates who join us before 29.02.2024

-We’re looking for an Oncology Senior Staff Nurse to join our Triage team at Leaders In Oncology Care, one of our specialist cancer treatment centres, currently rated “Outstanding” by the CQC and proud recipient of The Macmillan Quality Environment Mark for our commitment to patient wellbeing and privacy.
-Our Triage team provides 24/7 access to nursing advice and care and are a vital part of the holistic service we offer, ensuring patients receive the best possible treatment - whenever they need it.
+We’re looking for a Senior Staff Nurse to join our Chemo Day Care Unit at the LOC, our specialist cancer treatment centre currently rated “Outstanding” by the CQC and proud recipient of The Macmillan Quality Environment Mark for our commitment to patient wellbeing and privacy.

 At HCA UK we care about what you care about.
 We care that you want to deliver the very best care.
 We care that you want a career you can be proud of.
 We care that you want working conditions that support your health and wellbeing.
 Let us care for you and your career, the same way you do for others.